agrc/metadata-asset-tracking-tool/metadata/Cadastre/plss_point_gcdb.md

 ## Summary

 Point dataset that depicts the Public Land Survey System (PLSS) for the State of Utah and is based on the Geographic Coordinate Data Base (GCDB).
-This dataset was created to provide continuous cadastre data for the state of Utah and is the CadNSDI Version 2.0 2015 of the Utah GCDB.
+This dataset was created as part of the effort to provide continuous cadastre data for the state of Utah.

 ## Description